stacks-network/docs/docs/nodes-and-miners/digitalocean.md

 #### Step 2

-Choose a plan (it will only allow you to select a plan that meets the minimum requirements) and your preferred datacenter region.
+Choose a plan (it will only allow you to select a droplet that meets the minimum requirements) and your preferred datacenter region.
 ![](/img/sh_digitalocean-choose-plan.png)

 #### Step 3

-Enter a root password or enable SSH keys if your prefer.
+Enter a root password or [enable SSH keys](https://docs.digitalocean.com/products/droplets/how-to/add-ssh-keys/) if your prefer.

 ![](/img/sh_digitalocean-choose-authentication.png)